asyncapi/generator/docs/model-generation.md

 Let's break it down.
 The code snippet above does the following:

 1. Imports the **File** component from the [generator react SDK](https://github.com/asyncapi/generator-react-sdk).
-This tells the generator CLI to use the [react render engine](https://www.asyncapi.com/docs/tools/generator/react-render-engine) to generate a model file or files as output.
+This tells the AsyncAPI CLI to use the [react render engine](https://www.asyncapi.com/docs/tools/generator/react-render-engine) to generate a model file or files as output.
 2. Import Modelina into your template.
 The Modelina library makes the **PythonGenerator** and the **FormatHelpers** used to format the generated Python code available to your model template.
-3. Define an asynchronous function **schemaRender** that get's invoked everytime the generator CLI runs the **models.js** template.
+3. Define an asynchronous function **schemaRender** that get's invoked everytime the AsyncAPI CLI runs the **models.js** template.
 This function is responsible for rendering the generated schema files.
 It also takes the `asyncapi` object as an input parameter.
 4. Instantiates the **PythonGenerator** model generator from Modelina.
 It will be used to generate Python code from the AsyncAPI document.
 5. Generates an array of Python model classes from the `asyncapi` (AsyncAPI document) object received from the generator.
 6. Define an empty array **files** to store the generated model files.